-This is the third post in a blog series on how we’re using our own platform to fuel success.
+This is the second post in a blog series on how we’re using our own platform to fuel success.
 This post is by Ginger Tranter, Senior Manager, Education Services at SalesLoft.
 You can check out the other articles in this series here:

 Do you believe that just two people could educate thousands of customers at scale?

 I’ve been at SalesLoft for 3 years now, where my primary focus is training thousands, not hundreds, of customers.

 What do I mean by that?
 Well, we want to ensure that SalesLoft training serves not just a subset of users, but that everyone can find value in the materials we’re offering.

 If you were tasked with such a feat on a team of two people, what resources would you want to provide for customers?

 You could create FAQs or a knowledge base or online training (all of which SalesLoft has), but even that may not seem like enough.
 Because, let’s be honest, even the most well-designed training hubs can be daunting for brand new users.

 But with SalesLoft Cadences, we can take all of our training assets a step further.

 The New User Cadence helps us serve up training highlights for new users, right in their inbox.
 Customers receive a self-guided, self-paced tour of how to get started with SalesLoft.
 Let’s talk about that.